Krista Vernoff Has 'Zero Desire To Erase' Meredith & Derek

 Unfortunately for the Krista, it seemed that those responding to the original tweet as well as hers agreed with the original irate fan.

-“But Shonda did say that in order for their love to last forever that derek had to die!
+“But Shonda did say that in order for their love to last forever that Derek had to die!
 Because he couldn’t just leave her!
 But that it’s okay for Meredith to move on?
-If their love was suppose to be forever then she should not be with anyone! in my opinion,” one individual pointed out.
+If their love was supposed to be forever then she should not be with anyone! in my opinion,” one individual pointed out.

 Respectfully, I have zero desire to erase Derek or Patrick.
 He left the show.
 The show goes on.
 Meredith goes on.
 Life goes on. ???? https://t.co/Qj1x8ttPir